 The required technical level is advanced, skiing on advanced slopes.
 The altitude difference is 1,300m.
 You need to be in good physical condition for hiking-up 7-8 hours in a day.
 Besides, you need good backcountry / ski touring experience with hike ups in skins / snowshoes and crampons.

 There might be a photographer joining the group.
 Even if a photographer doesn’t join the tour, I will be taking photos of the trip.

 Do you find this unique trip tempting?
 Then please contact me for more information and let’s live an unforgettable day!
 I also offer longer tours, as this 3-day ski tour in Mt Tateyama.
-If you would like to have another peak-hunting ski tour, I will offer 3-day backcountry ski in Mt Yarigatake.
+If you would like to have another peak-hunting ski tour, I offer 1-day backcountry ski in Mt Norikura.
 Please check it out!

 Price per person